-If you need to find a specific property quickly, the Advanced Settings screen includes a search feature.
+To find a specific property quickly, use the search feature on the Advanced Settings screen.
 The Property Name field appears at the top of the screen and supports a single-term search.

 - 1. Click into the Property Name field to start your search. - 2.
 Type one word that identifies what you're looking for.
 (In the example below, we entered port as the search term.)